oerpub/oerpub.uidesigns.editor/designs/book-metadata-format.md

 </metadata>
 ```

-## Metadata in the nav file \(-nav.html\) file.
+## Metadata in the nav file \(-nav.html\) file and module .html files.

 Because the Nav file can also be used as a simple way to view the book on the web, we want to duplicate the metadata in the -nav file so that readers finding the book on the web this way will also have access to all the metadata.
 We can also use this specification to put metadata into individual components \(html\) of the books that might be reused elsewhere.

-To be as compatible as possible with others, we will use schema.org and microdata.
-If possible, it would be great to be able to include as much as possible of the metadata in the body, like the book title, authors, and summary.
+To be as compatible as possible with others, we will use schema.org and microdata where available and include
+visible metadata in the body of the content, for example book title, authors, and summary.
 We have to make sure that the epub reader can handle adding these to the nav file.

 In the table below, we are just showing the meta representations, but the sample file linked at the bottom includes examples that use in-body microdata also.